Last updated September 25, 2023, v. 3.0

-Please note that certain Personal Data may be exempt from the requests described above pursuant to applicable data protection laws and regulations, and that certain rights may only be exercisable in certain jurisdictions, in accordance with applicable laws.
-In your local jurisdiction, you may also have the right to lodge a complaint with a supervisory authority if you consider that our processing of your personal data infringes regulation.
+Please note that certain personal data may be exempt from the requests described above pursuant to applicable laws, and that certain rights may only be exercisable in certain jurisdictions, in accordance with applicable laws.
+If you have any questions or concerns about this Notice or our use of your personal data, please contact GIA’s Privacy Office, at any time.
+In your local jurisdiction, you may also have the right to lodge a complaint with a supervisory authority if you consider that our processing of your personal data violates applicable law.

 ►I have received GIA’s Know Your Student and Due Diligence Screening Policy and Notice and by submitting my personal data to GIA for consideration, I agree that GIA may undertake any of the referenced searches.